This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Getting around Chiang Rai

 Downtown Chiang Rai is quite compact so easily walkable, however most of the main sightseeing spots are out of town so to visit them you can either book onto a tour, hail a tuk tuk, or call a Grab taxi (a bit like Uber).
 Grab is widely used by both tourists and locals across Southeast Asia, and the fares are really cheap!
-Download the Grab app and use the code GRABCKTRAVELS to earn a free ride when you sign up.
+Download the Grab app.

 Getting to Chiang Rai